$3,100,000Pressure sore death

 Compensation Awarded in Nursing Home Abuse Cases Involving Bed Sores

-When a nursing home resident suffers from bedsores due to neglect or improper care, the law allows victims and their families to seek compensation for the harm caused.
+When a nursing home resident suffers from bedsores due to neglect or improper care, the law allows victims and their families to seek financial compensation for the harm caused.
 The compensation awarded in nursing home abuse cases involving bed sores typically falls into several categories, each designed to address different aspects of the suffering and losses incurred.

 Economic Damages